Opening Address and Conference Overview 08:45 - 09:20

 Claude-Etienne Armingaud Partner K&L Gates FRANCE

 On March 29, 2018, French President Emmanuel Macron announced his plan to turn France into a global leader in AI.
-This political leadership was subsequently translated into the Villani report on AI, highlighting autonomous vehicle (AV) as a regulatory case study, and the Idrac report on AV.
+This political leadership was subsequently translated into the Villani report on AI, highlighting autonomous vehicles (AVs) as a regulatory case study, and the Idrac report on AVs.
 Following these reports, the regulatory framework is currently being amended.
 This presentation will outline the key changes and how they will affect AV developments in France and in the EU.

 10:45 - 11:25

-Katherine Sheriff Knowledge manager, automotive and mobility industry sector group Hogan Lovells USA
+Katherine Sheriff Knowledge manager, automotive and mobility industry sector group Hogan Lovells International LLP USA

 Some prophecy: the law at Level 5